uwescience/SQL-geospatial-tutorial/_episodes/00-introduction.md

 - "Learn the fundamentals of the relational data model"
 - "Begin to identify in which cases it makes sense to put your data in a database"
-- "Learn a bit of Structured Query Language (SQL)" key points:
+- "Learn a bit of Structured Query Language (SQL)"
+- "Learn about some of the specific rules of how to structure a database" key points:
 - "Databases offer a highly structured framework for storing and manipulating data"
 - "Setting up this structure takes some time"